 The SEI continues to encourage the adoption of CMMI models as the best process improvement models available for service and product development and maintenance.

 How Software Process Improvement Models Add Value to Offshore Software Development

 The globalization of IT has fueled offshore software development growth.
 The primary driving force behind offshore development is cost.
 However, increased competition, shrinking IT budgets, and high-quality benchmarks have shifted the focus on the overall quality of software development process.

 As the software development industry has evolved, so has the processes and quality improvement models and methodologies.
 Let’s see how these process improvement models enhance offshore software development, and help businesses derive desired results from software outsourcing.

-The software and quality process improvement models like CMMI and ISO 9000 add following value to a typical software development process:
+The software and quality process improvement models like CMMI and ISO 9000 add the following value to a typical software development process:

 - Assessment of software processes of an organization

 - Identification of key practices required to increase the maturity of software development processes

 - Documentation of requirements to lead to greater understanding and consistency

 - Documentation of “How” code is written for software to deliver an understanding of the value